USC-NSL/raft-lab-skeleton/README.md

 ### Dependency Installation

 The lab depends on a few external libraries, primarily `grpc`, `googletest`, and `spdlog`.
 The setup script is provided for your convenience.
-The setup script will clone dependencies as git submodules and they will live inside this project folder.
-However, `grpc`-related binaries/header files will be installed to `$HOME/.local`.
+The setup script will clone `googletest` and `spdlog` as git submodules and they will live inside this project folder.

+To install `grpc`, run `install_grpc.sh`.
+Be aware, `grpc`-related binaries/header files will be installed to `$HOME/.local`.
 Use the script with your own caution.

 ``` bash
 # cd to the root directory